Salam-Razak/software/README.md

 ## 4.0 Cloud Platform

-Link to How to deploy Django app to PythonAnywhere [here](https://youtu.be/yZY-izd_qI4).
+Link to How to deploy Flask app to PythonAnywhere [here](https://youtu.be/yZY-izd_qI4).

 <br>